 Accelerant detection dogs are trained to locate the residual scents of flammable substances, such as gasoline, diesel fuel, lamp oil, paint thinner and kerosene, that are often used as accelerants in cases of arson.
 The dog will sniff out and lead fire investigators to traces of unburned fuel so that samples can be taken from precise locations and then sent to a lab for analysis.
 Dogs can detect extremely low volumes of fire accelerants.
 They can find remnants of accelerants at fire scenes far more quickly and accurately than humans, at levels that are at and sometimes beyond the sensitivity of lab testing techniques and equipment.1

-An accelerant detection dog’s involvement in an investigation brings incredible value to the file when it comes to cost and time efficiency.
+A canine unit’s involvement in a fire investigation brings incredible value to the file when it comes to cost and time efficiency.
 As experienced investigators and forensic engineers, we are certainly capable of analyzing burn patterns: deep charring, low burning areas of consumption, shapes and sizes of burn areas, and other factors for evaluating potential samples.
 We suspect there are accelerants in particular areas, and then take samples for the lab to test.
-But an accelerant detection dog brings a whole new level of accuracy and efficiency to a fire scene investigation.
+But a dog trained in accelerant detection brings a whole new level of accuracy and efficiency to a fire scene investigation.

 I have had the pleasure of working with Smoke, our resident accelerant detection dog here at Origin & Cause.
 He is one of only two accredited accelerant detection dogs in Canada, and he is an incredible forensic investigation tool.
 He will sweep an entire building, and based on smell he will tell me exactly where to collect samples for the lab.
 The end result is fewer and more accurate samples, and a far more time- and cost-effective investigation.